-I also take a krill oil supplement.
+Yes, krill oil is safe to take during pregnancy provides DHA and EPA which are essential for a growing baby.
 Since I don’t eat fish as much as I would like to, this is a great way to get the omega-3 fatty acids, DHA and EPA my body and my baby needs.

-Also during pregnancy, DHA and EPA are essential for the development of babies in utero.
-I take one pill of Neptune Now Krill Oil a day and while the pill is larger than most, it’s not difficult to swallow (thank you softgels).
+I take one pill of Neptune Now Krill Oil a day and while the pill is larger than most, it’s not difficult to swallow (thank you soft gels).

 If you sit in an office all day and rarely get out into the sun, I would suggest taking a vitamin D supplement.
 Most people today are deficient in vitamin D and can cause bone and hair loss, fatigue, depression, and lower your immune system.
 I have personally been vitamin D deficient and have felt the effects of having fatigue and depression from it.